You can add users and manage their permissions in the Adobe Admin Console.

 You can create user groups, such as Developers, Analysts, Marketers, Executives, etc., and then assign privileges across multiple Adobe products and workspaces.
 Assigning a new team member all the appropriate privileges across different Adobe products can be as easy as adding them to a specific user group.

 Specify Roles and Permissions

 Only system admins can set user roles in Target.
 For example, a Standard approver user cannot change an observer to an approver, without also having Experience Cloud Admin rights.

 System admin users must add users to the system.
 Users are not automatically added.
 They are invited by email from the Experience Cloud and must confirm their email addresses before their accounts are registered.

-- Click Configuration Users.The Configuration Users tab displays all of the users in that workspace.
+- Click the desired workspace (for example, Default Workspace).The Users tab displays all of the users in that workspace.

 - Select the desired permissions role (Approver, Editor, or Observer) by using the drop-down list for each user in the Product Role column.RoleDescriptionApproverCan create, edit, and activate or stop activities.EditorCan create and edit activities before they are live, but cannot approve the launch of an activity.ObserverCan view activities, but cannot create or edit them.